ghc/ghc/docs/users_guide/exts/pragmas.rst

    specialisation is done too early, the optimisation rules might fail to fire.

--  The type in a ``SPECIALIZE`` pragma can be any type that is less polymorphic than the type of the original function.
-In concrete terms, if the original function is ``f`` then the pragma
+-  The ``SPECIALIZE`` pragma is valid only if the expression is well-typed.
+   For example, a specialize pragma of the form

    ::

          {-# SPECIALIZE f :: <type> #-}

-   is valid if and only if the definition
+   is valid only if the definition

    ::